 Source: Sophos (PDF)

 When giving ransom demands, attackers fail to say that even if you pay, it is unlikely that you will get back all of your data.
-On average, organizations that paid the ransom only recovered 65% of the encrypted files – leaving over one-third of their data inaccessible.
+On average, organizations that paid the ransom only recovered 65 percent of the encrypted files – leaving over one-third of their data inaccessible.

 Source: CSO Online

 As the sophistication of threat actors improves, so does the speed at which they operate.
-A study involving 300 ethical hackers found that 57% of adversaries can identify an exploitable exposure in 10 hours, with 64% being able to collect and potentially exfiltrate information within 5 hours.
+A study involving 300 ethical hackers found that 57 percent of adversaries can identify an exploitable exposure in 10 hours, with 64 percent being able to collect and potentially exfiltrate information within 5 hours.